-Stir until well combined, testing a bite to ensure peas are warmed through.
+Stir until well combined, testing a bite to ensure peas are warmed.

 Taste and adjust flavor, adding a pinch of salt and pepper to taste or vegan parmesan cheese.
 If it has dried out, add more broth to get that creamy texture back.

 Note: you don't need to use all the broth.
 Some rice types absorb the liquid quicker than others.
-Just make sure you remove the risotto from heat when rice is al dente.
+Make sure you remove the risotto from the heat when the rice is al dente.